nens/threedi-docs/source/h_computational_grid.rst

 Grid refinement in 2D
 ^^^^^^^^^^^^^^^^^^^^^

 The computational cost of a simulation is strongly related to the number of computational cells.
 One always needs to find a balance between grid resolution and computational time.
 There are often regions where the flow is more complex or where one requires results with a finer resolution.
 To optimise the computational cost and grid resolution, users can refine the grid locally.
 3Di uses a method called quad-tree refinement.
-This means, that in space, refinements are placed by dividing neighboring cells by a factor 4 (Figures below and above).
+This means, that in space, refinements are placed by dividing neighboring cells in four (Figures below and above).
 This is a simple refinement method that forces smooth grid variations, which enhances an accurate solution of the equation.

 .. figure:: image/b1_6_quadtree_grid.png
    :figwidth: 400 px